 1. Be cheerful and well-organized.

 First and foremost, you broke free from the constraints of the capitalist system.
-You can, for example, go to the market in the middle of the day and do your shopping; it's not a fantasy; it's a reality!
+You can, for example, go to the market in the middle of the day and shop.
+It's not a fantasy; emails are a reality!
 But is it that simple?
 You are still working; you have begun a new work schedule, not a vacation.
 It would be best if you were disciplined.
-Yes, you no longer have to deal with morning traffic, the hassle of getting to work, and workplace gossip, but your deadlines, e-mails, and zooms that replace meetings remain, but you can listen to music at total volume!
+Yes, you no longer have to deal with morning traffic, the hassle of getting to work, and workplace gossip, but your deadlines, you've, and zooms that replace meetings remain, but you can listen to music at total volume!
 If you need to learn to work from home, you should start by creating space for yourself.
 The kitchen table, your favorite armchair, or the area you've designated as your workspace.
 It's now your office.
 Make the location you choose not in front of the TV or your bed.
 If you live with others, ask their advice on where you can work without being distracted.
 Keep this area simple and free of any factors interfering with your concentration.
 Keep only what you need close at hand.
 Keep work-related items close at hand.
 Try not to move from room to room all the time.

 According to Stephen Covey, the key is not to prioritize what's on your schedule but to schedule your priorities.
 Working from home will be easier with a daily plan.
 Determine your priorities.
 You can do this at the end of the day or once a week.
 Maintain your deadlines and determine your preferences to complete your work on time.
 If you need to catch up on a task in the evening, don't start next week's task just because you like to do it more.
 The more you stick to your deadlines, the easier it will be to work from home and take time for yourself.
 Don't forget to include cooking or meal preparation.
 Maintain your daily schedule.
 If you've scheduled a meal between 12:00 and 13:00, eat at that time and remember to take 10-15 minute breaks every 2 hours to distract your mind.